HiwotBelay/Cloning-Ethiotelecom-s-Website/README.md

 # 🌐 Ethio Telecom Website Clone

 This is a responsive, visually appealing **clone of the Ethio Telecom official website**, built for learning and design inspiration purposes.
-I recreated it using **Next.js**, **React**, and **Tailwind CSS**, focusing on layout structure, responsiveness, and UI/UX consistenc.
+I recreated it using **Next.js**, **React**, and **Tailwind CSS**, focusing on layout structure, responsiveness, and UI/UX consistency.

 ## 🚀 Features